mposolda/misc/stocker/README.md

 P1

+- Add disposals, dividends and current state to the report of individual companies.

 - Add fees for dividends and other things (See screenshots for more details and delete those screenshots)

-- Implement the individual companies to be able to click on them and see purchases, dividends etc.

 - Implement charts (and other info) for currencies